chester-lang/Chester/README.md

 // InternetOverdose is overloaded with `Type` and `InternetOverdose`.
 For design: using `.instance` and `.type` for distinguishing doesn't look good?
 it: Type = InternetOverdose;
 i: InternetOverdose = InternetOverdose;
+ia: Any = InternetOverdose; // How do you choose from overloaded Type and InternetOverdose?
+People probably don't want a Type in a value, so one is chosen.
+Won't it bring ambiguous problem?
+Surely it will.
+What's the cost?

 data #sealed #abstract Expr[T: Type]: Type {
   eval: T;